 Hiring candidates have always been a tiresome job.
-Although there are many HR functions, finding a suitable hire is what HR always thinks of, but it is not sure whether the candidate on the opposite side may be fruitful for the company.
+Although there are many HRM functions, finding a suitable hire is what HR always thinks of, but it is not sure whether the candidate on the opposite side may be fruitful for the company.
 The outlook of the candidates must be analyzed throughout the interview process.
 However, there is a limited amount of time to observe them; with proper practices in hand, you are not too far.
-One best thing is to create a checklist of the pre-employment questionnaire that you need to ask the candidates.
+One best thing is to create a pre-employment checklist that includes a pre-employment questionnaire you need to ask the candidates.

 To be more generous, try to ask for information related to education and past employment.
 It also helps in double tick the data written in resumes.
 Thus pre-employment questionnaires will open up the qualifications of the employees, putting brakes on time-consuming processes.